improbable-research/keanu/docs/current_docs/data-io.md

 ### Reading CSV data

-Keanu is packaged with a CSV reader that allows you to load simple CSV files with or without a header.
+Keanu is packaged with a CSV reader that allows you to load simples CSV files with or without a header.
 You can read from a specified file, predefined string or a file on the class path.

 We will go through the steps on how to read from a file using a CsvReader and then how to